notaryproject/specifications/trust-store-trust-policy-specification.md

 If revocation validations are enforced implementation MUST perform the following validations:

-1. If signing identity is a certificate
-   1. then signing certificate and certificate-chain MUST NOT be revoked.
+1. If signing identity is a certificate then signing certificate and certificate chain MUST NOT be revoked.
-   1. and if the signing certificate and certificate chain are not expired then the implementation MUST ignore the revocation check for timestamping signature even if it's present in the signature.
-   1. and if the signing certificate and certificate chain is expired then the implementation MUST validate that signature is timestamped and timestamping signature is valid.
-Also, validate that timestamping certificate and certificate chain MUST NOT be revoked.
+1. If the timestamp signature is present then the timestamping certificate and certificate chain MUST NOT be revoked.

 The implementation MUST support both [OCSP](https://datatracker.ietf.org/doc/html/rfc6960) and [CRL](https://datatracker.ietf.org/doc/html/rfc5280) based revocations.
 Since revocation check requires network call and network call can fail because of a variety of reasons such as revocation endpoint is unavailable, network connectivity issue, DDoS attack, etc the implementation MUST support both `fail-open` or `fail-close` use cases.

-- `fail-open`: If revocation endpoint is not reachable, consider artifact as revoked.
+- `fail-open`: If revocation endpoint is not reachable, consider artifact as not revoked.
-- `fail-close`: If revocation endpoint is not reachable, consider artifact as not revoked.
+- `fail-close`: If revocation endpoint is not reachable, consider artifact as revoked.

 The trust policy is represented as JSON data structure as shown below: